 Did you know that you can find a plethora of finance communities on Discord?
 I love it when the things I love and write about come together!
 My favorite financial Discord community is, of course, the Women’s Personal Finance community.
 All of my favorite female financial gurus from Twitter are there, and it’s a great place for women to engage with each other on important financial topics.
 It’s a brand-new community built from the Facebook group of the same name and was created by Angela of Tread Lightly Retire Early and Regina from That Frugal Pharmacist.
 It’s been a wonderful resource for promoting women in the niche and understanding the financial needs of women.

 I’m also in a FIRE Discord community, where FIRE seekers discuss our goals and try to keep each other accountable.
-This is a fun place to talk with others interested in seeking financial independence, and get money tips and encouragement.
+This is a fun place to talk with others interested in seeking financial independence and get money tips and encouragement.
 Being part of these communities has helped me identify how much money I really need to achieve financial independence.

 Many people use Discord to interact with their favorite creators and keep up with what they are doing.
 Joan, CEO of the Sweat Relief Company and a big music fan, uses Discord to stay up to date with her favorite DJ, DJ Cody.
 When the pandemic hit and New York shut down, DJ Cody set up dance parties in Discord for his fans so that they could continue to engage and interact with each other.
 This helped the fans stay connected with one of their favorite creators and each other as well.